About

 - Applied mathematics: Geophysical fluid dynamics, (partial) differential equations, dynamical systems, electromagnetism, classical mechanics, solar theory.

-Courses and summer schools
+Courses and summer schools attended

 - Glaciological Methods Course, Vernagtferner, Austria, 6-13 July 2022